LucasKopp3/Hello-World/README.md

-# Hello-World Repository
+# Hello World Repository

+## Table of Contents
+- Project Title
+- Description
+- How to Run Program
+- Files Used
+- Additional Documentation
+- Versioning

+---

 ## Project Title
-Hello-World GitHub Practice Project
+Hello World Repository

+---

 ## Description
-This project was created to practice creating a repository and editing a README.md file using Markdown formatting.
-It demonstrates basic GitHub functionality and proper documentation structure.
+This project was created as part of the BAIS 3050 Professional Preparation course.
+The purpose of this repository is to practice using GitHub, creating a repository, and formatting a README.md file using Markdown.

-## Tools Used
-- GitHub
-- Markdown
-- Web Browser
+This project serves as an introduction to documenting projects and organizing files on GitHub.

+---

+## How to Run Program
+There is no program to run for this project.

+To view the project:
+1. Open the repository on GitHub.
+2. Click on the README.md file.
+3. Review the project documentation.

+All content can be viewed directly in the browser.

+---

 ## Files Used
-- README.md

-## How to Run Program
-1. Navigate to the Hello-World repository on GitHub.
-2. Open the README.md file.
-3. Review the contents.
+- **README.md** – Contains the project description and documentation written in Markdown.

+No external data files or program files were used for this project.

+---

+## Additional Documentation
-No additional software or installation is required.
+No additional documentation at this time.

+---

-## Additional Information
+## Versioning
-This repository was created as part of the BAIS:3050 Professional Preparation course to build familiarity with version control and documentation practices.
+Version 1.0
+This is the initial version of the repository.